crittermartin/crittercism-telemetry/README.md

-crittercism-telemetry
+Crittercism-Telemetry Connector
 =====================

-Crittercism (http://crittercism.com) connector to Telemetry (http://telemetryapp.com)

-Retrieves live stats on app loads, crashes and exceptions from Crittercism and populates Telemetry dashboards.
+This is a Node.js app that retrieves live stats on app loads, crashes and exceptions from Crittercism and displays them in Telemetry dashboards.

+Requirements:

+1. A Crittercism account with a REST API access token - http://crittercism.com
+2. A Telemetry account with room to create 2 additional dashboards - http://telemetryapp.com
+3. Node.js and npm - http://nodejs.org

 To use: